9 Best Consignment POS in 2026: Feature & Price Breakdown

 The global second-hand market just for apparel is forecast to reach $350 billion by 2028, almost doubling from 2023.
 To keep up, shop owners need a POS that handles inventory, consignor payouts, buy outright, stays simple, and keeps costs down.
-In this review, we compare the top 7 POS systems for consignment and resale stores:
+In this review, we compare the top 9 best POS systems for consignment and resale stores:

 1. Square POS